astralbodies/horsequiz/README.md

 # Horse Parts — HAWS Schallock Center

 An interactive learning tool for Horse Chore Crew volunteers to learn horse anatomy terminology.
-Features an SVG horse diagram with 27 labeled body parts, a learn mode, and two quiz modes.
+Features a photo of Blue (a horse at HAWS Schallock Center) with 27 labeled body parts, a learn mode, and two quiz modes.

 ## Quick Start